usmanhameed2017/Node-JS/Important.md

 - EJS `Embedded JavaScript` is a popular template engine for Node.js that allows you to generate HTML markup with `plain JavaScript`.

-- It is specifically useful for creating `dynamic web pages`, as it enables you to embed JavaScript logic directly within your HTML.
+- It is specifically useful for creating `dynamic web pages`, as it enables you to embedded JavaScript logic directly within your HTML.

 - Template engine helps to create an HTML template with minimal code.
 Also, it can `inject data` into an HTML template on the client side and produce the final HTML.